 Follow-up consultations should take place at regular intervals.
-At these visits, the patient s questions are discussed, and any problems with asthma and its initial treatment are reviewed.
-Inhaler device technique should be assessed regularly, and corrected if inadequate33.
-Follow-up consultations should also include checking the person s adherence/compliance to the medication plan and recommendations for reducing exposure to risk factors.
+At these visits, the patient's questions are discussed, and any problems with asthma and its initial treatment are reviewed.
+Patients should be asked to demonstrate their inhaler device technique at every visit, with correction and re-checking if it is inadequate^{33,375}.
+Follow-up consultations should also include checking the person's adherence/compliance to the medication plan and recommendations for reducing exposure to risk factors.
 Symptoms (and where appropriate, home peak flow recordings) noted in the diary are also reviewed regularly.
-After a period of initial training, the frequency of home peak flow and symptom monitoring depends in part on the level of control of the person s asthma.
-Routine follow-up visits may be an effective time to review the written self-managment plan and its understanding354.
+After a period of initial training, the frequency of home peak flow and symptom monitoring depends in part on the level of control of the person's asthma.
+Routine follow-up visits may be an effective time to review the written selfmanagement plan and its understanding354.
 Educational messages should be reviewed and repeated or added to if necessary.
 A single page prompt to clinicians has been shown to improve the provision of preventive care to children with asthma during office visits341.